Expats Charged With Offences in Singapore: What to Expect

 Will You have a Criminal Record in Singapore?

 If you are guilty of a registrable crime, or if you are deported, you will have a criminal record in Singapore.
-Registrable crimes are crimes listed in the First and Second Schedules of the Registration of Criminals Act.
+Registrable crimes are crimes listed in the First Schedule of the Registration of Criminals Act.
 These generally exclude more minor crimes like traffic offences, save for more serious traffic offences such as causing death or grievous hurt by reckless or dangerous driving.

 If the offence that you committed was not a serious offence, and if you have a crime-free period of 5 consecutive years from the date that you were sentenced (if you were not sentenced to imprisonment) or the date of your release from prison (if you were imprisoned), your criminal record may become “spent”.